hugomyb/LaravelErrorMailer/README.md

 `'subject'`: Define the subject line for error notification emails.
 You can use placeholders like `env('APP_NAME')` to dynamically include your application's name.

+`'cacheCooldown'`: Set the cooling-off period (in minutes) for error notifications.
+If the same error occurs several times within this period.

 `'disabledOn'`: You can specify a list of environments (based on `APP_ENV`) where the Error Mailer will be disabled.
 For example, if you want to disable the mailer in the local environment, add 'local' to the array: